 Recommendation for your future influencer marketing strategy:

-Cooperate with micro-influencer (between 10 and 100,000 followers) and even nano-influencers (less than 10K followers) as well for the better impact!
+Cooperate with micro-influencers (between 10 and 100,000 followers) and even nano-influencers (less than 10K followers) as well for a better impact!